 "When you work on improving sanitation, like we do in Haiti, you start to really see the big picture.
 Sanitation is the keystone to solving so many problems in the world-- improving public health, reducing child mortality, recycling and reducing waste, and protecting water resources -- and yet no one is really talking about the problem of untreated sewage or the fact that 40% of the world’s poorest people live without a toilet.
 The global community needs to commit resources to finding sustainable solutions.”

-Patricia Arquette and Rosetta Getty founded GiveLove to assist displaced children and families after the devastating 2010 earthquake in Haiti.
-The urgent need for emergency shelters and sanitation in the tent camps led to our pilot projects to refurbish shipping containers and test small-scale, decentralized composting projects.
-Over two-dozen dedicated volunteers have worked with GiveLove since we began our relief, sanitation, and construction projects in Haiti.
-GiveLove’s work is supported by hundreds of people through private donations.
-Since September 2012, The Santo Household Toilet project , has been funded in partnership with Habitat for Humanity.
+Patricia Arquette and Rosetta Getty founded GiveLove to assist displaced families after the devastating 2010 earthquake in Haiti.
+Givelove responded to the immediate need for sanitation in tent camps by bringing the best experts in the field of EcoSan to help start several large compost toilet projects at primary schools and NGO compounds.
+Over two-dozen dedicated volunteers and experts have worked with us since we began our relief, sanitation, and construction projects.
+GiveLove’s work is supported by hundreds of people through small, private donations.
+In September 2012, GiveLove launched the Santo EcoSan Project for 300 households in partnership with Habitat for Humanity.
+In October 2014, GiveLove made its first trip to Nicaragua to launch an international skills training program with several partner NGOs.

-To reduce Haiti’s reliance on chemical fertilizers by producing high-value compost products to improve soil and revitalize the agriculture sector.
+To reduce reliance on chemical fertilizers by producing organic compost products that can improve soil and food security

-To Promote Eco-San as a viable solution to water-based sanitation systems.
+To promote EcoSan and composting as viable solutions to water-based sanitation systems

 Blog: What's Happening Now